Data services have never been more important and as Palantir becomes more commercial, it will have to face down some fierce competition.

 This particular sector is an important service for many modern businesses as the process of data mining takes raw data and turns it into something much easier to digitize and work with.
 Many companies utilize this type of service as a way to understand how best to improve the inner workings of their business.

-Palantir is a highly-controversial company that specializes in data mining.
+Palantir (NYSE: PLTR) is a highly controversial company that specializes in data mining.
 It is controversial because it mainly works with governmental agencies and more specifically, it has had a hand in the widely criticized U.S. deportation scheme ran by ICE as well as Britain’s post-Brexit immigration policies.
 Whilst Palantir has a unique set of technology on offer which is more suited to large corporations, it will need to expand into the private sector as it currently faces a PR nightmare of public backlash.

-However, with 68% of its revenue only being generated by 20 of its top clients, Palantir is facing tough competition in this data mining space.
+However, Palantir is facing tough competition in this data mining space.
 Below you can find two of its top rivals in this industry.

 IBM (NYSE: IBM) is one of the most widely-renowned technology companies around and sells everything from hardware and software to cloud computing services.
 As the complete antithesis to Palantir, IBM has developed for itself a culture of trust among customers and partners alike, thanks largely in part to its longevity in the tech sector and first-mover advantage in computing.
 This reputation in itself could present serious competition to Palantir as IBM has a much larger reach in the global private sector.

-Moving forward over the next year, IBM plans to focus more on cloud technology and AI services, which means that it will be spinning off its $19 billion technology consulting business as a separate entity.
+Moving forward in 2021 and beyond, IBM plans to focus more on cloud technology and AI services, which means that it will be spinning off its $19 billion technology consulting business as a separate entity.
 By refocusing on cloud computing and data, IBM could become the first in line for many businesses looking for cloud computing solutions and data analysis to go along with that.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.